 Formed in 1986, the Orchestra was originally conceived as a chamber orchestra by founder Dr Andrew Constantine, the first concerts were given in the University of Leicester.
 The name Bardi derives from the Italian Count Giovanni Bardi who was associated with new ideas and approaches to the performance of music in the sixteenth century.
 Within just a year the Orchestra had expanded in size to form a full symphony orchestra performing in St James the Greater Church, and just four years later saw an orchestra of 132 players performing Mahler’s Symphony No 6 in De Montfort Hall, Leicester.

-Music Director of the Bardi Symphony Orchestra is Danish-born Claus Efland.
-Now in his tenth season he has continued to develop the Orchestra achieving levels of performance rare in an ensemble of this kind.
+Music Director of the Bardi Symphony orchestra is Danish-born Claus Efland.
+Now in his thirteenth season with the Orchestra, he has continued to develop the Orchestra achieving levels of performance rare in an ensemble of this kind.

-The annual Bardi Young Musician concerts series goes from strength to strength.
-These concerts are intended to encourage emerging and talented young soloists by giving them a platform on which to perform with a full symphony orchestra.
-The 2017 Bardi Young Musician clarinettist Sam Abbot, was chosen from a strong field of woodwind players in late March, and the sixth BYM concert featuring Sam playing Finzi’s Clarinet Concerto was held at Fraser Noble Hall, London Road, Leicester on Sunday 9 July 2017.
+Founded in 2012, annual Bardi Young Musician concerts series goes from strength to strength.
+These concerts are intended to encourage emerging and talented young soloists from Leicester, Leicestershire and Rutland by giving them a platform on which to perform with a full symphony orchestra.
+Auditions for BYM 2022 will take place in September 2021, next year is the turn of young brass players and the winner will appear with the Orchestra in a concert in early 2022.